When you deploy a smart contract to NEAR, you pay for the storage that this contract requires using a mechanism called storage staking.

 A non-fungible token is unique, which means each token has its own ID.
 The contract must store a mapping from token IDs to owners' account ID.

 If such an NFT is used to track 1 million tokens, how much storage will be required for the token-ID-to-owner mapping?
 And how many tokens will need to be staked for that storage?

-Using this basic AssemblyScript implementation as inspiration, let's calculate the storage needs when using a
+Let's calculate the storage needs when using a

 type AccountId = string;